 security levels.

-Increasing the securelevel
+Increasing the securelevel can break

 Xorg and cause other issues.
 Be